Science

 Impact: What difference is the curriculum making?

-The impact of our science teaching at Crane Park Primary School will be measured by a wider variety of skills linked to both scientific knowledge and understanding, as well as scientific inquiry and investigative skills.
-Students will engage in meaningful, memorable learning experiences that will last a lifetime, gain an understanding of their local area, science-related industry, and careers, and have the opportunity to meet and work with scientists from universities and local industry.
-They will collaborate with children from other schools in our local area.
+The impact of our science teaching at Crane Park Primary School will be measured by a wide variety of skills linked to both scientific knowledge and understanding, as well as scientific inquiry and investigative skills.
+Students will engage in meaningful, memorable learning experiences, gain an understanding of their local area, and discover careers in science-related industry by engaging with scientists within these fields.

 Furthermore, students will develop a richer vocabulary that will enable them to articulate their understanding of taught concepts, have high aspirations that will guide them towards further study, work, and a successful adult life.